 - Official transcripts from accredited colleges indicate successful completion of college-level reading, English composition, and mathematics courses.

 - Valid standardized test scores meeting minimum requirements

 - If a student has not completed previous college credit, chooses not to submit previously completed test scores, or takes the placement test, the student will automatically be placed in the entry-level developmental courses in the areas of reading, writing, and mathematics.

 Once a student starts coursework in English and mathematics, at any level, they are unable to take or use a placement test to increase their course placement.
 If a student leaves East Central College and completes course credit at another institution, they may transfer it in.
 These credits will be evaluated to determine course placement.

 East Central College maintains an open-door admission policy for high school graduates and other prospective students over the age of 16 who have obtained a high school equivalency (HSE).
-Please understand that admission to ECC itself does not guarantee admission into the academic program you plan to pursue.
+Please understand that admission to ECC itself does not guarantee admission into all academic programs.